18F/identity-pki/doc/adr/0002-gitlab-auth.md

 __Status__: Implemented in [][impl]

-#### Context
+## Context

 We needed authentication for the new release pipeline on our hosted Gitlab.
 The categories of criteria for which system to use were security, user experience, compliance, and operator experience.

-#### Decision
+## Decision

-We will use login.gov to authenticate users to our hosted Gitlab.
+We will use login.gov SAML to authenticate users to our hosted Gitlab.
 In addition to login.gov as the primary auth system, we will provide a secondary fallback, as well as an administrator breakglass solution.

-#### Consequences
+## Consequences

 Positive consequences of this decision include a great developer and operator experience, use of a FedRAMP Moderate tool, less time spent learning how to integrate with an unknown toolset, and a clear separation of authentication and authorization.